 At least one member of a complaint subcommittee shall be present when the complaint subcommittee's report is made to a review panel.
+Attendance by a complaint subcommittee or review panel member may be by teleconference when necessary.

 NO IDENTIFYING INFORMATION